Kota Nagahara was born in Hiroshima, Japan, in 1981.

 And he received ”the Fukushima Award” from Tokyo University of the Arts, the "Sakuya Konohana Award" from Osaka City, the "Hiroshima Culture Award New Face Award", the "21st Nippon Steel Music Award Fresh Artist Award" and the "Energya Music Award".

-He was a guest principal concertmaster of Osaka Philharmonic Orchestra from 2004 to 2006, and he was a principal concertmaster until March 2012.
+He served as the guest principal concertmaster of the Osaka Philharmonic Orchestra from 2004 to 2006, served as the principal concertmaster until March 2012, and served as the concertmaster of the Yomiuri Nippon Symphony Orchestra from October 2014 to September 2024.

 He also teaches younger generations, such as serving as a part-time lecturer at Tokyo University of the Arts, Soai University, and Senzoku Gakuen University, and as a lecturer at various seminars.